-Battery Switch The on/off battery switch is located in the center console of the boat.
+The battery selector switch is located in the transom area of the boat.
 The switch feeds the engine and the 12-volt accessory panel.
-When the switch is in the "ON" position, the engine and the 12-volt system will be supplied power.
-The battery switch should be turned to the "OFF" position when leaving the boat unattended.
+12-volt power can be supplied by either battery # 1 or battery # 2 separately or by both batteries simultaneously.
+The selector switch also directs the charging current when the engines are operating.